 Living with a mental illness can sometimes make us feel as if we don’t “measure-up” to other people.
 To people we do not know but wish to know.
 Or to people we know well.
 Mental illness can create an isolating and lonely life, void of friendship, of meaningful relationships.

-Isolation and Mental Illness
+Isolation and Mental Illness: What Friendships?

 When you are diagnosed with a mental illness it can feel like you have landed on a different planet: “The Land of The Mentally Ill.”
 Nobody really wants to arrive here– Disneyland sounds a bit better, maybe an abandoned island?–but sometimes we do and when we do we feel isolated.
 We feel as if we cannot be loved.